Skip to content

 Accumulated dust and surface grime from storage.
 Removed with compressed air and non-aggressive film cleaner (PEC-12 or equivalent) during preparation.

-FixIncluded · $8/reel for heavy contamination
+FixIncluded · heavy contamination quoted after inspection

 Vinegar syndrome (stages 1 — 2)